Read More

 How to Contain Health Plan Costs with Group Captives

-This progressive health plan model can be an excellent cost containment mechanism for employers who are fed up with the status quo.
+A group captive is a progressive health plan model that can be an excellent way to control costs for employers who are fed up with the status quo.

 Group insurance captives are a great option for employers who are fed up with endless premium increases and ballooning benefit budgets.
-Below, we’ve compiled an FAQ that covers the basics of this disruptive, non-traditional funding model:
+Below, we’ve compiled an FAQ that covers the basics of this strategy:

 What are group insurance captives?

 A group insurance captive is a strategic healthcare funding arrangement between multiple like-minded employers.
-Together, these employers can pool risk, leverage economies of scale, and create their own high-performing health plan.
+Through this arrangement, these employers can pool risk, leverage economies of scale, and create their own high-performing health plans.

 How do captives work?